A selection of lesson plans that focus on controlled speaking. Topics include the Oscars, stereotypes and saying thank you.

 A lesson plan by Lindsay Clandfield in which students determine the best job for their partner or friend.

-Lindsay Clandfield’s fun, festive board game places an emphasis on oral fluency.
+Get in the Christmas spirit with Lindsay Clandfield’s fun, festive board game which places an emphasis on oral fluency.

 A speaking lesson plan with Kings, Queens and Jokers.
 Can be used for non-business classes but very good for small business groups and one-to-one.